An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Hartford Financial Svcs Grp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HIG stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Multi-Line Insurance industry.
+We show how HIG stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Third Party Administration of Insurance and Pension Funds industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.